WARNING: Per wiki policy, all spoilers are unmarked on Awesome Moments pages.

 - Can we give a round of applause to Stephen Stanton, Obi-Wan's voice actor in this episode?
 He sounds so much like Old Ben you'd think they brought back the Force ghost of Alec Guinness to record the lines.

-- The episode ends with Ben facing a certain house in the Tatooine desert with a young man being called in for dinner as John Williams' stupendous Binary Suns from Episode IV is played, continuing over the credits.
+- The episode ends with Ben facing a certain house in the Tatooine desert with a young man being called in for dinner as John Williams' stupendous Binary Suns from A New Hope is played, continuing over the credits.

 - Look at how many characters are in this episode.
 We've got the Ghost crew back together again, Captain Rex, Commander Sato, Wedge and Hobbie, AP-5, General Dodonna, Senator Mothma, the rebel fleet including Gold Squadron, Agent Kallus, Governor Azadi, Clan Wren including Ursa & Tristan & Rau, versus Thrawn, Tarkin, Governor Pryce, and Konstantine.
 That's gotta be around twenty voice actors in one episode.
 Talk about a reunion.